MichaelMcKibbin/ATU-SoftDev-Grp5Project/docs/classes/Headers-MVP-Plan.md

 ### What We're Building

-A simple, working Header class that:
+A simple, working Headers class that:
 - Maps column names to indexes
 - Validates input (no nulls, no duplicates)
 - Provides basic lookup methods